rothanzl/OrleansHeterSilosAndRemindersIssue/README.md

 This project originates from fork of https://github.com/Azure-Samples/Orleans-Cluster-on-Azure-Container-Apps

-Login to Azure is ensured by `Managed Identity`.
+Login to Azure is provided by `Managed Identity`.

 ## Tests